oreboot/oreboot/README.md

 Supported Hardware
 ------------------

-coreboot supports almost nothing, and will support no systems that require C or binary blobs.
+oreboot supports almost nothing, and will support no systems that require C or binary blobs.
 For now, that means no x86.

 Build Requirements